This is the featured image of the Apply Intelligent EQ to Your Mix blog article.

 Main Parameters

-If we try to explain it in more simple matter what those two parameters are doing, we would say that Recover is going to add to the sound and Tame is going to take away from the sound.
+If we try to explain in a more straightforward matter what those two parameters are doing, we would say that Recover is going to add to the sound, and Tame is going to take away from the sound.
 Consequently, depending on what that particular sound needs, you might need to lean more towards one or the other.
 In most cases, you will need a little bit of both.

-• Bias – Whether Gullfoss prefers to recover or tame in borderline cases is controlled by Bias.
-Positive values set a preference towards recovering, whereas negative values bias toward taming
+• Bias - Whether Gullfoss prefers to recover or tame in borderline cases is controlled by Bias.
+Positive values favor recovering, whereas negative values are biased toward taming.

 • Brighten - eighter brightens or darkens the sound